top of page

 482 Skills in Demand Visa

-The Subclass 482 Skills in Demand Visa allows skilled workers to be sponsored by Australian employers in occupations that are in demand.
+The Subclass 482 Skills in Demand Visa allows skilled workers to be sponsored by Australian employers in occupations that are in high demand.

 Key Requirements: